 - Large resealable plastic bag (to keep everything organized and dry!)

-*If you are participating in one of my workshops, these materials will be available for purchase or may be included in the participation fee.
+*If you are participating in one of my workshops, these materials may be available for purchase or included in the participation fee.

 Ideal add-on materials